 Your Charlotte home insurance policy protects you and your home in four ways:

 - Your personal property

 - You from personal liability if someone is hurt in your home

 Accidents such as theft, storms, fires, and some natural disasters will be covered by your insurance.
 Protection from flooding and hurricanes requires additional coverage but once purchased covers you in the same way.

 Insurance policies are mandatory if you have a mortgage on your home and highly recommended even if you don’t.
 Even without a mortgage, you may still be required to have a policy if you’re part of a homeowner’s or condo association.
 You’ll pay a yearly premium, often in monthly installments through escrow.
 When you file a claim, you’ll be responsible for the deductible and the insurance company will cover the remaining amount up to your policy limits.

-A home warranty is a service contract to repair or replace specific things in your home when they fail from age or standard wear and tear.
+In North Carolina, a home warranty is a service contract to repair or replace specific things in your home when they fail from age or standard wear and tear.
 Neglect or misuse is typically not covered.
 There are several parts of your home that can be covered by a home warranty:

 - Water heater